 Cougar Camp 2017 Registration Form

-Cougar Camp is open to boys and girls from ages 5 to 12 years old (entering kindergarten through completion of 6th grade).
-Campers enjoy 10 weeks of organized activities that combine faith, fun, fellowship, exercise, and education.
-Campers can come for one week or multiple weeks.
+Cougar Camp is open to boys and girls from ages 5 to 12 years old (entering first grade through completion of 6th grade).
+Campers enjoy 9 weeks of organized activities that combine faith, fun, fellowship, exercise, and education.
+Campers can daily, one week, or multiple weeks.
 Themes vary each week, such as Mad Scientist Week, Circus Week, Mock Olympics Week, and Red, White, and Blue Patriotic Week.
-Favorite Cougar Camp activities include swimming in the lake at nearby Sleepy Hollow Campground, playing ga-ga ball in the air-conditioned gymnasium, drawing and painting, and cooking healthy snacks made from fresh produce picked from the school garden.
+Favorite Cougar Camp activities include STEM activities, weekly field trips, swimming in the lake at nearby Sleepy Hollow Campground, playing ga-ga ball in the air-conditioned gymnasium, drawing and painting, and cooking healthy snacks made from fresh produce picked from the school garden.
 Worshiping God through music and Bible story time are also part of the daily program.

-The ACS Early Education summer program is open to children from 6 months to 4 years old.
+The ACS Early Education and preschool summer program is open to children from ages 6 months-5 years (including those entering kindergarten).
 Qualified and trained staff provide a warm, loving environment with fun and educational activities.
 Preschoolers look forward to the weekly “Water Day” where they enjoy playing in inflatable water slides and pools.

 All summer program participants bring their own lunch, but every Friday is pizza day as an option for a small fee.
 Snacks are provided daily.